 Once authenticated, you’ll land on your Code Climate dashboard.
 From here you can add your first repo.
 Note: the repository must be owned or administered by your GitHub user.

-To add a private repo, click Start your 14-day free trial.
+To add a private repo, click the button to Start 14-Day Free Trial.

 You’ll then see a list of all your GitHub organizations (don't see your organization?).
 Click the Add button next to your organization to create a Code Climate organization named after your GitHub organization.
 If you don't see your org GitHub org listed, head here for troubleshooting steps.

 Want to analyze an Open Source repo?